Medium Amplitude Parallel Superposition (MAPS) Rheology, Part 1: Mathematical Framework and Theoretical Examples: Mathematical Framework for MAPS Rheology

 Martinetti and Ewoldt have shown that multiple models belong to the class of time-strain separable single-mode Maxwell models, including the corotational Maxwell model, and both the linear and quadratic molecular stress function models \cite{ewoldt-2019}.
 In Appendix \ref{app:crm}, we prove this for the corotational Maxwell model by solving for $\eta^*_3(\omega_1,\omega_2,\omega_3)$ directly from the model and by using equation \ref{eq:tss}.
 Though there are numerous examples of time-strain separable single-mode Maxwell models, it is clear that the curves and contour plots in Figure \ref{fig:tss} are distinct from those in Figures \ref{fig:fluidity} and \ref{fig:lodge} for the generalized fluidity and Lodge models, respectively.
 Therefore, \textit{neither} of these two classes of models obeys time-strain separability.

 The assumption of time-strain separability is convenient for modeling weakly nonlinear rheology because it requires the measurement of only a single nonlinear parameter, the first derivative of the damping function $ h^\prime(0) $, in addition to the linear response function $G^*_1(\omega)$.
-A comparison of Figures \ref{fig:fluidity} and \ref{fig:lodge} with Figure \ref{fig:tss} reveals that such an assumption can be both quantitatively and qualitatively inaccurate for certain classes of fluids or constitutive models.
+In a sense, it is the simplest nonlinear constitutive relation possible, in terms of information content about a material's nonlinear response.
+A simple first test to perform on MAPS data whose underlying structure is unknown is to compare it to the time-strain separable prediction given the material's linear response, which will indicate whether the time-strain separable assumption is valid.
+A comparison of Figures \ref{fig:fluidity} and \ref{fig:lodge} with Figure \ref{fig:tss}, for example, reveals that such an assumption can be both quantitatively and qualitatively inaccurate for certain classes of fluids or constitutive models.
 The time-strain separable single-mode Maxwell solution predicts that $|\eta^*_3( \omega_1, \omega_2, \omega_3 )|$ should scale with $\text{De}_1^{-3}$ at high frequencies, while both the fluidity and Lodge models predict a high frequency scaling of $\text{De}_1^{-2}$.
 The time-strain separable solution also predicts that $\text{arg} \left(\eta^*_3( \omega_1, \omega_2, \omega_3 ) \right)$ should approach asymptotic limits of integer multiples of $\pi$ at low frequency, and half-integer multiples of $\pi$ at high frequency.
 In other words, it predicts that $\eta^*_3( \omega_1, \omega_2, \omega_3 ) $ should be dominated by $\eta'_3( \omega_1, \omega_2, \omega_3 ) $, or viscous nonlinearities, at low frequencies, but by $\eta''_3( \omega_1, \omega_2, \omega_3 )$, or elastic nonlinearities, at high frequencies.
 While both the fluidity and Lodge models have the same character at low frequencies, they predict dominance by $\eta'_3(\omega_1,\omega_2,\omega_3)$, or viscous nonlinearities, at high frequencies instead.
 Thus the time-strain separable solution fails to capture features of the fluidity and Lodge models that substantially impact their physical interpretation.

 In the low frequency limit, the third order complex viscosity of a fluid that demonstrates time-strain separability and for which the linear response is given by a single Maxwell mode has the expected low frequency expansion with coefficients: